oulman/tfvaultenv/README.md

 - Infoblox
 - AWS

+## Installation

+- Download the release for your platform from [Releases](https://github.com/oulman/tfvaultenv/releases)
+- untar or unzip the file and move tfvaultenv into your $PATH
+- Create a .tfvaultenv.config.hcl file in your Terraform project. (see Configuration below and the examples directory)

 ## Configuration

 The configuration is written in hcl in `.tfvaultenv.config.hcl`.
 By default tfvaultenv will look in the current working directory for the config file.
 You can optionally set the `TFVAULTENV_CONFIG_DEPTH` environment variable to search up to N parent directories.
 This is useful in nested Terraform directory structure scenarios.